 Tools and Resources: How You Can Help

-According to the CDC, students that experience cyberbullying are at an increased risk of also experiencing sleep difficulties, anxiety
+According to the CDC, students that experience cyberbullying are at an increased risk of also experiencing sleep difficulties, anxiety and depression.
+When we begin to understand the detrimental effects of this particular form of abuse, we can better understand how to address it.
+Below are a few specific guidelines to both prevent and aid someone experiencing cyberbullying:

 1. Digital Awareness